pattyrocks/ETL/README.md

 | `AWS_ACCESS_KEY_ID` | AWS IAM key with S3 write access |
 | `AWS_SECRET_ACCESS_KEY` | AWS IAM secret |
 | `S3_BUCKET_NAME` | S3 bucket name for backups |

-The workflow runs automatically every Friday and can also be triggered manually with options for `dry_run` and `sample` size.

 ---